cmseifu/sling-browser/README.md

 ## Installation

-1. download the project from [sling-browser](https://github.com/cmseifu/sling-browser) source from github and extract the files
+1. clone this project and extract the files

-2. run mvn install
+2. run mvn install on the project root

 3. vist the sling system console on http://{host}:{port}/system/console